damianhakert/damianhakert.github.io/source/university/index.md

 #### Webcasts

 There is a university class every Thursday at 5PM UTC for GitLab team members only.
-Send Job a message to sign up.
+Send peopleops@gitlab.com an email to sign up.

 ---